 After looking and reading about this subject for a few weeks, my husband found some sites on the internet where people would tell all about how they converted a van into a motorhome.
 And that was that!
 We were done searching for a motorhome: we were going to build one!

 This idea suited us best because this way we could choose what van we wanted (manufacturer, production year, color, mileage and so on), how we wanted it to look inside, what furniture and utilities and seats to have, and all this without paying exaggerated amounts of money or getting a very old motor home.
 We wanted to have it our way.
 In addition, a family project is always fun and full of adventure and a good way to have a great time together.

-Obviously the kids can’t do too much as we want them to be safe around the area but it’s fun for them to watch parts of the process as they are fascinated by what the adults do and to talk about what we are doing and why and they are pretty excited about building and having a motorhome!
-And my son currently loves to measure the van and everything in it with a real measuring tool!
-Because yes, the work has already begun.
+Obviously the kids can’t do too much as we want them to be safe around the area.
+Still, it’s fun for them to watch the process as they are fascinated by what the adults do and to talk about what we are doing and why.
+They are pretty excited about building and having a motorhome!
+And my son currently loves to measure the van and everything in it with a real measuring tool, Because yes, the work has already begun.

 The first step was to remove the seats in order to take out the carpet.
-It’s a bit rusty under it (way less than expected though) and we are in the process of getting rid of it all with a special brush and a rust converter (pretty cool stuff, does magic with the rust, we bought it online).
+It’s a bit rusty under it (way less than expected though).
+We are in the process of getting rid of it all with a special brush and a rust converter (pretty cool stuff, does magic with the rust, we bought it online – aff link).

 Then we’ll see what’s the next step (actually, I will see as my husband already has the plan written down).

 Therefore, in case you are wondering what our plans for the summer are… Well, let’s just say than we are a bit too busy to go on a holiday just yet!
 But oh boy, when this motorhome is ready…!

 PS.
 We will still go here and there on short trips from time to time and I will tell you all about them, and also about how our project is going, so stay close!

 Photos: personal archive – this is how the van actually looks at the moment.